Molly Alvey was named the 12th head coach in the 40-year history of University of Cincinnati volleyball on Feb. 15, 2012.

-In 2012, Alvey led UC to a 12-20 record and a 9-6 mark in BIG EAST play during her first season at the helm of the Bearcats.
-Cincinnati finished fifth in the BIG EAST standings and earned its eighth consecutive bid to the BIG EAST Championship where it advanced to the semifinal round for the fourth straight year.
-Alvey guided her team through a tough schedule, playing 11 matches against teams ranked in the top-25 of the AVCA Caoches' poll, and two others against teams receiving votes.
+In 2012, during her first year at the helm of the program, Alvey led Cincinnati to a fifth-place finish in the BIG EAST standings and its eighth consecutive bid to the BIG EAST Championship where it advanced to the semifinal round for the fourth straight year.
+Alvey guided her team through a tough schedule, playing 11 matches against teams ranked in the top-25 of the AVCA Coaches' poll, and two others against teams receiving votes.

 In her first season, Alvey tutored senior All-American Jordanne Scott, who was a unanimous pick to the All-BIG EAST First Team, as well as the AVCA All-Northeast Region First Team and the AVCA All-America Honorable Mention team.